d-pac/d-pac.docs/src/user/PAM-guide.md

 ### Overview

 * Clicking any of the secondary menu items will take you to an overview page of the selected item type.
-E.g. clicking `Assessments`>`Assessments`
+E.g. clicking `Tool`>`Assessments`

   ![Menu](assets/menu.png)